Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Results

-The temperature profile appears to be flat at $t=0$ at the cooling floor of $\sim 8,000$\,K. Only close to the sink particle it shows a deep initially, which is leveled off subsequently.
-At the later times, the temperature shows higher and lower values due to the developing outflow, associated with dense shells and low-density cavities.
-Note that the temperature outside the central parsec has been affected as well by the radiation escaping from the inner region --- on the timescale of $3\times 10^3$\,yr, the radiation can propagate out to distances of a few $\times 100$\,pc, which comprise a good fraction of the parent halo.
-However, averaging the flow in the spherical shells can be misleading as it does not allow to separate conditions in a very anisotropic inflow and outflow.
+The temperature profile appears to be flat at $t=0$, around the cooling floor of $\sim 8,000-10,000$\,K. Only close to the sink particle, it shows a dip initially, which levels off subsequently.
+At the later times, the temperature shows lower and higher values due to the developing outflow, associated with dense shells and low-density cavities, respectively.
+The hot gas in these cavities appears to envelop the disk raising the temperature inside.
+The central parsec has been affected as well by the radiation escaping from the inner region.
+Averaging the flow in spherical shells can be misleading as it does not allow separate conditions in a very anisotropic inflow and outflow.
 The alternative way is to follow the inflow and outflow along specific rays.

-Figure\,\ref{fig:time_rate} displays the growth rate of the sink (the blue solid line), very slowly decreasing by a factor 2--3, as well as accretion luminosity during the simulation run.
-This decrease is associated with the drainage of gas on sub-pc scale, where accretion rate increases with decreasing radius, while on the larger scale the inflow rate is determined by the DM halo potential.
+Figure\,\ref{fig:time_rate} displays the growth rate of the sink due to the accretion (the blue solid line), which experiences rapid variability, occasionally dropping well below the Eddington rate.
+Around $t\sim 100$\,yr, the accretion rate dips by more than three orders of magnitude, but is quickly restored, with a smaller amplitude variability persisting.

+The average accretion rate remains around $1\,M_\odot\,{\rm yr^{-1}}$, with a quasi-periodic period of $\sim 200$\,yr modulating the rapid variability.
+This has been verified by the Fourier analysis of the accretion rate until $t\sim 1,500$\,yr.
+Such characteristic timescale in tandem with the typical inflow velocity in the accretion disk, as we present below, point to a characteristic distance of $\sim 2\times 10^{-2}$\,pc, which is the disk size at that time.
+Hence the feeding process of the disk is the one affecting the accretion rate during this time period.

+At $t\sim 1,500$\,yr, the accretion rate drops abruptly below the Eddington rate for a prolonged time of $\sim 300$\,yr.
+After this time, the accretion rate experiences a spike in growth to about $\sim 10\,M_\odot\,{\rm yr^{-1}}$ and a slower decay back to the Eddington accretion rate of $\sim 0.6\,M_\odot\,{\rm yr^{-1}}$.
+The variability amplitude increases after this event and is associated with the expanding hot bubble which affects the influx of cold material towards the center, as we detail in the subsequent sections.

 The red dashed line in Figure\,\ref{fig:time_rate} shows the corresponding Eddington accretion rate with the dominating electron scattering opacity.
-The sink particle is growing at a rate of $\sim 2\, M_\odot\, {\rm yr}^{-1}$ initially, which is a super-critical accretion rate, $\sim 10^4 \dot M_{\rm Edd}$.
-The luminosity has been estimated using Equation\,\ref{luminosity}, and is about a factor of 10 above the Eddington luminosity, $L_{\rm acc}\sim 10L_{\rm Edd}\sim 1-2\times 10^{44}\,{\rm erg\,s^{-1}}$.
+The sink particle is growing at a rate of $\sim 0.2-2\, M_\odot\, {\rm yr}^{-1}$ initially, which corresponds to a mildly super-critical accretion rate.
+The accretion luminosity has been estimated using Equation\,\ref{luminosity}, and is about a factor of 3 above the Eddington luminosity, $L_{\rm acc}\sim 3L_{\rm Edd}\sim 4\times 10^{43}\,{\rm erg\,s^{-1}}$.